dgc-network/coliving-protocol/docs/docs/protocol/discovery-node/overview.md

 :::note

-The Discovery Node may be referred to as the Discovery Provider.
+The Discovery Node may be referred to as the Discovery Node.
 These services are the same.

 :::